aFarkas/webshim/readme.md

 * ECMAScript 5 / JavaScript 1.8.5 features

-How To Use
+Installation and Usage
 ------------------

-1 - Simply [download Webshims Lib](http://corrupt-system.de/webshims-stable.zip) and put the js-webshim-folder in your project
+1 - [Download the Webshims Lib](http://corrupt-system.de/webshims-stable.zip) and put the `js-webshim-folder` in your project.

 2 - Include the JavaScript: